- Oct 09, 2018

 Canada and the EU are engaged in a strong historical partnership - willing to be reinforced by the recent Comprehensive Economic and Trade Agreement (CETA), signed by both parts on October 30th, 2016.

 Canada has developed a large and promising cluster & supercluster community, supported by ambitious governmental policies in favour of research and innovation.
 Key sectors: advanced manufacturing, clean technologies and energies, digital economy, agri-food, health and bio-sciences.
-A national competition, aiming at supporting superclusters growth thanks to a $950 million CAD investment for 5 years, is currently running : the Innovation Supercluster Initiative, for which a shortlist of nine finalists has recently been published.
+The Canadian government has decided to concentrate its action by supporting the five superclusters thanks to a $950 million CAD investment for 5 years, as of 2018.

 Economic and political context and framework